lohrengel/lohrengel/README.md

 ## Moin, ich bin Felix.

-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning ABAP

 <!--
 **lohrengel/lohrengel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.